-Freedom of movement and residence for persons in the EU is the cornerstone of Union citizenship, which was established by the Treaty of Maastricht in 1992.
-Its practical implementation in EU law, however, has not been straightforward.
-It first involved the gradual phasing-out of internal borders under the Schengen agreements, initially in just a handful of Member States.
-Today, the provisions governing the free movement of persons are laid down in Directive 2004/38/EC on the right of EU citizens and their family members to move and reside freely within the territory of the Member States, although substantial implementation obstacles persist.
+Freedom of movement and residence for persons in the EU is the cornerstone of Union citizenship, established by the Treaty of Maastricht in 1992.
+The gradual phasing-out of internal borders under the Schengen agreements was followed by the adoption of Directive 2004/38/EC on the right of EU citizens and their family members to move and reside freely within the EU.
+Notwithstanding the importance of this right, substantial implementation obstacles persist, ten years after the deadline for implementation of the Directive.

-Article 3(2) of the Treaty on European Union (TEU); Article 21 of the Treaty on the Functioning of the European Union (TFEU); Titles IV and V TFEU.
+Article 3(2) of the Treaty on European Union (TEU); Article 21 of the Treaty on the Functioning of the European Union (TFEU); Titles IV and V TFEU; Article 45 of the Charter of Fundamental Rights of the European Union.

 The concept of the free movement of persons has changed in meaning since its inception.
 The first provisions on the subject, in the 1957 Treaty establishing the European Economic Community (1.1.1, 3.1.3 and 3.1.4), covered the free movement of workers and freedom of establishment, and thus individuals as employees or service providers.
 The Treaty of Maastricht introduced the notion of EU citizenship to be enjoyed automatically by every national of a Member State.
 It is this EU citizenship that underpins the right of persons to move and reside freely within the territory of the Member States.
 The Lisbon Treaty confirmed this right, which is also included in the general provisions on the Area of Freedom, Security and Justice.